Item 1.1 General Rules

 - For National competitions, Weight Class awards must be given in the Powerlifting event for both male and female competitors in the open, overall masters and overall juniors/teenage classes.

-- For Local/State/Regional competitions, Best Lifter awards must be given in the Powerlifting event for both male and female competitors in any class (Raw, Wraps, Single-Ply and Multi-Ply) with 30 or more lifters in any given division.
+- For Local/State/Regional competitions, Best Lifter awards must be given in the Powerlifting event for both male and female competitors in any class (Raw, Wraps, Single-Ply, and Multi-Ply) with 30 or more lifters in any given division.
+At competitions below this threshold, Best Lifter awards remain optional under Item 1.7.6

 - Any additional awards beyond the above listed awards are optional and may be offered at the discretion of the meet director.